ronf/asyncssh/docs/api.rst

   | diffie-hellman-group18-sha512
   | rsa2048-sha256
   | rsa1024-sha1

-Curve25519 support is only available when the libnacl package and libsodium library are installed.

 GSS authentication support is only available when the gssapi package is installed on UNIX or the pypiwin32 package is installed on Windows.